If a flight you’re booked on is delayed or cancelled, you may be entitled to compensation

-If you are not sure whether extraordinary circumstances apply to your flight, but have read about your other rights and think you might have a case, it is usually worth applying to your airline for compensation.
+If you are not sure whether extraordinary circumstances apply to your flight, but have read about your other rights and think you might have a case, you can make a claim to your airline for compensation.
 The airline should explain to you the reason for the disruption.
 If they consider it was due to extraordinary circumstances they will need to clearly set out why.
 If they reject your claim then you can consider whether to pursue it further at that point.

 If you think you have a strong case for compensation, see how to lodge a claim with your airline. ·